OakwoodEngineering/ObiWanKomputer/hardware/cpb/README.md

 * No high-level sequencing of experiments performed by this board; enabled and commanded from main On-Board Computer (OBC).
 * I2C is isolated from spacecraft bus if de-powered or peripheral locks up.
 * Large portions of functionality work even if non-volatile memory on a device is corrupted.
-	* I2C-UART/GPIO chip does not have nonvolatile memory, and directly controls 4 output switches, along with independent enabling of Raspberry Pi and microcontroller.
+	* I2C-UART/GPIO chip does not have nonvolatile memory, and directly controls 4 output switches.
 	* Microcontroller starts up held in reset until explicitly enabled by I2C-UART.
 	* If microcontroller is corrupted, Raspberry Pi is capable of reprogramming via on-chip debug features.
+    * Pi's power supply is separately enabled by I2C-UART.
 	* If Pi filesystem is corrupted, small chance of recovery through failsafe pin (indicates to boot from different part of SD card).

 ### Known Weaknesses & Shortcomings